Hi everyone,

 4. Mention Grade of an employee

-For Termination Letter :
+For Termination Letter:

-1. Mention Reason of termination
+1. Mention Reason for termination

-2. Mention times you have given for warning times
+2. Mention number of warning times given

-3. Mention improvement or not improvement
+3. Mention improvement or lack thereof

-4. Mention output of final warning
+4. Mention outcome of final warning

 5. Mention Full and Final Settlement procedure